1j01/delayed-casualty/IDEAS.md

 * and down to fall downwards,
 * the default being to kick off and go downwards at an angle.

+* Input
+	* A library for (especially multiplayer) gamepad and keyboard(/+mouse) assignment and remapping, including UI
+	* Allow early inputs where appropriate

+* Slow things down
+* Ledge grabbing

 ## Fighting

 * Clash outcomes